uoy-cs-eng2/projectdocs-material/README.md

 ## Advanced

-Gradle also supports the `--continuous` flag, which keeps the build alive and re-runs tasks when their inputs have changed.
-To try this out, run `gradle --continuous run` instead of `gradle run`, serve the website as shown above, then modify `project.flexmi` (e.g. change the title of the project) and then observe Gradle picking up the change and regenerating the respective Markdown files from it automatically.
+Gradle supports the `--continuous` flag, which keeps the build alive and re-runs tasks when their inputs change.
+To try this out, run `gradle --continuous run` instead of `gradle run`, serve the website as shown above, then modify `project.flexmi` (e.g. change the title of the project) and then observe Gradle reacting to the change and regenerating the respective Markdown files from it automatically.